 AYS Financial Assistance

-AYS offers limited financial assistance through the Ellen Clippinger Fund.
+AYS offers limited financial assistance through the Ellen Clippinger Fund on a first come, first served basis.
+Families are required to apply for CCDF and either be wait listed or denied before they are eligible to apply for AYS financial assistance.
 Please contact our financial assistance coordinator for more information at firstname.lastname@example.org or 317-283-3817.
 Please note, regular tuition payments are due until a financial assistance award decision is made.

 Regular billing statements contain AYS’ Tax ID# 31-0989270.
-AYS will email payment summaries in mid-January for the previous year to the account holder (indicated at enrollment).
+Tax statements can be accessed via your online account at https://sso.reg.eleyo.com/login.
 Please note, AYS will not release payment information to any person other than the account holder.